Select Projects

 Altoona's main public space, our re-design for this worn-out plaza calls for a blended program of railway history, performative space, public art, farmer's market and green infrastructure.
 Phased development is ongoing.

-Role: Faculty Lead, in collaboration with graduate student Shiyang He (MLA '17).
+Role: Faculty lead, in collaboration with graduate student Shiyang He (MLA '17).

 Clients: City of Altoona, PSU-Altoona Chancellor's Office, Downtown Altoona Business Community.